anishabahl/HSI_KUKA/README.md

 # HSI_KUKA
-Repository to be used in conjunction with fri_ros repository for controlling KUKA with HSI cameras.
+Repository to be used in conjunction with fri_ros and InterventionalHSI repositories for controlling KUKA with HSI cameras.
 ## Set up
 First set up as recommended in the fri_ros repository.
 Then use
 ``` shell